unjs/website/content/5.blog/2024-08-15-h3-towards-the-edge-of-the-web.md

 > H3 is a universal HTTP framework written in TypeScript powering [Nitro](https://nitro.unjs.io/) and [Nuxt](https://nuxt.com/).

-H3 was born almost two years ago with [the first commit](https://github.com/unjs/h3/tree/cbc8909b2003d6d5df694ab7a36aa067cc990c74) and a simple goal of making the smallest possible HTTP framework for [Nuxt 3](https://nuxt.com/) with [Node.js](https://nodejs.org/en) compatibility, elegant developer experience, and a futuristic vision to be compatible with Edge and Worker runtimes out of the box which back in the time was a new concept.
+H3 was born [almost two years ago](https://github.com/unjs/h3/tree/cbc8909b2003d6d5df694ab7a36aa067cc990c74) with the goal of making the smallest  HTTP framework for [Nuxt 3](https://nuxt.com/) with [Node.js](https://nodejs.org/en) compatibility, elegant developer experience, and a futuristic vision to be compatible with Edge and web worker runtimes out of the box which back in the time was a new concept.

 At the same time, we have developed [unjs/unenv](https://github.com/unjs/unenv/tree/main) a thin layer to unblock Node.js libraries and HTTP middleware for Edge-compatible runtimes without Node.js.
 This was crucial to make sure we can leverage most of the NPM and Node.js ecosystem to develop applications without making everything from scratch.
 H3 and Unenv together made [Nitro](https://nitro.unjs.io) one of the first web frameworks that is fully compatible with Edge runtimes.

-We have worked hard to bring you a native Web API compatibility experience with h3 out of the box.
+This release brings H3 even closer to a native Web API compatibility out of the box.

 ### Web and Plain Adapters

-We have introduced a new built-in adapter for [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) compatible signature with [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) input and [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) return value.
+We have introduced a new built-in adapter with [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) compatible signature with [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) input and [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) return value.

-This means that you can directly run your H3 applications out of the box on [Cloudflare Workers](https://workers.cloudflare.com/), [Deno Deploy](https://deno.com/deploy), [Bun](https://bun.sh/, and [Lagon](https://lagon.app/).
+This means that you can directly run your H3 applications out of the box on [Cloudflare Workers](https://workers.cloudflare.com/), [Deno Deploy](https://deno.com/deploy), [Bun](https://bun.sh/), and [Lagon](https://lagon.app/).

 Check out the [h3-on-edge](https://github.com/pi0/h3-on-edge) repository for examples and [demo](https://h3-on-edge.deno.dev/).